-Due to COVID-19 Coronavirus restrictions, unfortunately many festivals and events may be cancelled or postponed.
+Due to COVID-19 Coronavirus restrictions, some festivals and events may be cancelled or postponed.
 Please check their websites for up-to-date information.

 Wales International Harp Festival

 Elegant, ear-pricking and mesmerising, the harp is one of Wales' national instruments.
-At Wales International Harp Festival. you can see performances from world class harpists, witness competitions open to players from around the world or take part in a two-day hands-on harpist course for all ages and abilities.
-It is rounded off by a concert with Welsh harpist Catrin Finch, Austrian harpist Monika Stadler, choristers and a harp ensemble.
+At Wales International Harp Festival you can see performances from world class harpists, witness competitions open to players from around the world or take part in a two-day hands-on harpist course for all ages and abilities.

 Inside Out Festival

 If your idea of a good time is raving in a city park with thousands of your closest friends, then Cardiff’s Inside Out Festival is the one for you.
-Previous events have hosted some of the biggest names in music including Rudimental and Annie Mac, DJ EZ, Hannah Wants, Bugzy Malone, and Artful Dodger.
+Taking place on May Day.
+The first phase line up: Kurupt FM, Andy C, Kanine, M1llionz and Switch OTR.

 Fire in the Mountain